glasswalk3r/Linux-Info/README.md

 API in Perl to recover information about the running Linux OS

+## WARNING

+The version 2.0 and beyond brakes compatibility with the `Linux::Info::DiskStats module` in previuous versions.

+Be sure to read the related documentation to avoid issues when upgrading.

 ## DESCRIPTION

 `Linux::Info` is a fork from [Sys::Statistics::Linux](https://metacpan.org/pod/Sys::Statistics::Linux) distribution.